IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Yakov_Zeldovich" target="_blank">Yakov Zeldovich</a>

+>“Those of us engaged in scientific research generally do it because we can't help it - because Nature is the biggest and most complicated jumbo holiday crossword puzzle you have ever seen.”

+― <a href="https://en.wikipedia.org/wiki/Edward_Hinds" target="_blank">Edward Hinds</a>

 >“Perhaps I may claim as evidence for progress in religion the fact that we no longer burn heretics.”

 ― <a href="https://en.wikipedia.org/wiki/Freeman_Dyson" target="_blank">Freeman Dyson</a>